Skip to Content

 Child listening carefully, holding hand to ear.

-Blindfold your child or ask them to turn around.
+Blindfold a child or ask them to turn around.
 Walk around the room and make noises with various everyday items.
-Ask your child what they are.
+Ask your children what they are.

 This can be done in any room – a bathroom, kitchen, bedroom, living room or even outdoors.
 Make sounds such as: